Vogeltak/maxcrone.org/content/books/2023-11-01-bloodchild.md

 Lifeforms that surprisingly enjoy the implicatively orgasmic sensation of enfolding humans.

 ## The book of Martha
-A new book for the bible, but thoughtfullly modern and self-conscious.
+A new book for the bible, but thoughtfully modern and self-conscious.

 Martha (clearly Octavia herself) is summoned by God, who tasks her to change something about humanity in order to make them less self-destructive.
 God seems to take great pleasure in the uncertainty this creates, while Martha struggles with the responsibility of it.